MashyBasker/research/README.md

-Repository containing the research projects and papers I have worked on.
+# RESEARCH

+A place where I store my research work, including papers, articles and code.